Learn how to use the Supabase CLI to develop your project locally and deploy to the Supabase Platform.

 If you are accessing these services without the client libraries, you may need to pass the client keys as an

-You can learn more about these JWT headers in our Resources.
+Learn more about JWT headers in our Resources.

 curl 'http://localhost:54321/rest/v1/' \